Mountain House Flag Football

 1. The home team gets first offense possession in the first half.
 The visiting team gets the first offense possession in the second half.
 There is no coin toss.

 2. The offensive team takes possession of the ball at its 5-yard line and has four plays to cross midfield or to score.
-Once a team crosses midfield and gets a first down, it has four more plays to score a touchdown.
-Unless a defensive foul is called that awards an automatic 1st down.
+Once a team crosses midfield, it gets a first down and has four more plays to score a touchdown, unless a defensive foul is called that awards the offense an automatic 1st down.

 3. If the offensive team fails to cross midfield line or fails to score from inside the midfield line after three plays, they may choose to “punt” and make the other team take possession of the ball